jordanhudgens/dissecting-rails-6-demo/README.md

 Next todos:

-> Start by ensuring that the click listener loads when the page loads, app/javascripts/lib/...
+> The followings controller is built and the js/lib/following function is functional.
+Now get the user id that needs to be followed/unfollowed from the view